 ‘Let's face it,’ admitted Fortier at the time, ‘The whole Bruce Lee phenomenon was pretty much dead at the time - no morbid pun intended,’ he quickly added.

-Perhaps with the benefit of hindsight, in a much later interview with Retro Gamer Magazine in 2015, Fortier remembers, ‘It was later that the core essence of what I was creating became the game known as Bruce Lee.
+Perhaps with the benefit of hindsight, in a 2015 interview with Retro Gamer Magazine, Fortier remembers, ‘It was later that the core essence of what I was creating became the game known as Bruce Lee.
 We knew it would be big.
 There were great licences that you could dig your teeth into, and none were better than Bruce Lee.
 It obviously had name recognition, but it also set an expectation for the gameplay.’
+[10]

 The team watched all the Bruce Lee movies, as well as other martial arts films on videotape to seek inspiration and true enlightenment.

-Mitch Junkins, Director of Marketing at DataSoft at the time, added that in order to create the proper spiritual deportment for creating such a game, the team also ‘ate a lot of sushi.’
+Mitch Junkins, Director of Marketing at DataSoft at the time, adds that in order to create the proper spiritual deportment for creating such a game, the team also ‘ate a lot of sushi.’

 Fortier: ‘The three core game mechanics were fairly obvious: platform exploration, timing and fighting.
 We had this idea of utilizing really fantastic graphics to create a sort of computer-movie with the player as character.
 We wanted the animation in particular to be outstanding.’

-Kelly Day, graphics artist and co-designer, read extensively on Asian architecture and attempted to integrate the visual effects he saw in the films.
+Graphics artist and co-designer Kelly Day read extensively on Asian architecture and attempted to integrate the visual effects he saw in the movies.

 Guarding the Wizard's fortress is the large, green sumo-wrestler Yamo and his sidekick, the nameless black Ninja.
 Yamo can punch and throw devastating flying kicks, while the Ninja delivers blows using his ‘Bokken stick.’

-However, Bruce can often outmaneuver them by a timely duck that sometimes even causes them to fight eachother!
+However, Bruce can often outmaneuver his foes by a timely duck or jump that sometimes even causes them to fight eachother!
+So much for teamwork.

 Fortier: ‘A two-player game was impossible, but playing one of the non-player characters and foiling your friend was not.
 It was easy to hook up the non-player characters to the joysticks.’

-The game indeed sports a multiplayer option, either by taking turns as Bruce - with separate scoring, or having a friend control the Green Yamo.
-Ah yes, the memories of Being Yamo, standing on a ledge biding his time waiting for Bruce to come around, then swiftly delivering a well-timed punch that tumbled him to his death was immensely satisfying.
+And the game indeed sports a multiplayer option, either by taking turns as Bruce - with separate scoring - or having a friend control the Green Yamo.
+Ah yes, the memories of Being Yamo, standing on a ledge biding his time waiting for Bruce to come around, then swiftly delivering a well-timed blow that tumbled him to his death was immensely satisfying.

 Kelly Day recalls, ‘Some of the best things in this game just... happened!
 We had gotten all of Bruce Lee's moves down and Ron was just sort of playing around, using a joystick to control the Green Yamo...’